Brittonic languages

-The Brittonic languages (also Brythonic or British Celtic; ieithoedd Brythonaidd/Prydeinig; yethow brythonek/predennek; and yezhoù predenek) form one of the two branches of the Insular Celtic languages; the other is Goidelic.
+The Brittonic languages (also Brythonic or British Celtic) form one of the two branches of the Insular Celtic languages; the other is Goidelic.
 It comprises the extant languages Breton, Cornish, and Welsh.
 The name Brythonic was derived by Welsh Celticist John Rhys from the Welsh word Brython, denoting a Celtic Briton as distinguished from Anglo-Saxons or Gaels.

 The Brittonic languages derive from the Common Brittonic language, spoken throughout Great Britain during the Iron Age and Roman period.
 In the 5th and 6th centuries emigrating Britons also took Brittonic speech to the continent, most significantly in Brittany and Britonia.
-During the next few centuries, in much of Britain the language was replaced by Old English and Scottish Gaelic, with the remaining Common Brittonic language splitting into regional dialects, eventually evolving into Welsh, Cornish, Breton, Cumbric, and probably Pictish.
+During the next few centuries, in much of Britain the language was replaced by Old English and Scottish Gaelic, with the remaining Common Brittonic language splitting into regional dialects, eventually evolving into Welsh, Cornish, Breton, Cumbric, and possibly Pictish, which is more often identified as a descendant of a related to Brittonic branch of Celtic, known as Pritenic.
 Welsh and Breton continue to be spoken as native languages, while a revival in Cornish has led to an increase in speakers of that language.
 Cumbric and Pictish are extinct, having been replaced by Goidelic and Anglic speech.
 There is also a community of Brittonic language speakers in Y Wladfa (the Welsh settlement in Patagonia).